pharo-contributions/taskit/README.md

 However, on a fire-and-forget kind of scheduling, the execution and results of a task is not anymore under our control.
 If an exception happens in this case, it is the responsibility of the task runner to catch the exception and manage it gracefully.
 For this, each task runners is configured with an exception handler in charge of it.
 TaskIt exception handler classes are subclasses of the abstract `TKTExceptionHandler` that defines a `handleException:` method.
 Subclasses need to override the `handleException:` method to define their own way to manage exceptions.

-TaskIt provides by default a `TKTDebuggerExceptionHandler` that will open a debugger on the raised exception.
+TaskIt provides by default a `TKTDebuggerExceptionHandler`, accessible from the configuration `TKTConfiguration errorHandler` that will open a debugger on the raised exception.
 The `handleException:` method is defined as follows:

 ```smalltalk
 handleException: anError